NSA Spying FAQ

 EFF filed a class-action lawsuit against AT&T, accusing the telecom giant of violating the law and the privacy of its customers by collaborating with the National Security Agency (NSA) in its massive and illegal domestic spying program to wiretap and data-mine Americans' communications.

-What is the lawsuit seeking?
+What was the lawsuit seeking?

 AT&T also violated the law, and the rights of its customers, by allowing and assisting with the illegal wiretapping and data-mining.
 The government's spying program would not be possible without AT&T's collaboration.
 AT&T should have been standing up for you and your privacy.
 In this country, we follow the law, we don't just follow orders.

-EFF also has a case against the government, called Jewel v.
+EFF also has a case against the government called Jewel v.
 NSA.

 We believe that all AT&T customers have had their privacy violated by AT&T's actions.
 And importantly, bringing the case as a class action is the only sure way to make sure AT&T is prohibited from continuing these illegal actions.
 A class action ensures that an injunction against AT&T would apply throughout the country, not simply in the district in which the lawsuit was filed.
-Finally, we hope that the risk of serious statutory damages ($1,000 per subscriber under the ECPA and up to $10,000 per subscriber under the Telecom Act) will provide sufficient incentives for AT&T and the other telcos to push back on the feds with respect to this illegal program and in the future.
+Finally, we hope that the risk of serious statutory damages ($1,000 per subscriber under the ECPA and up to $10,000 per subscriber under the Telecom Act) will provide sufficient incentives for AT&T and the other telcos to push back on the government with respect to this illegal program and in the future.

-Who exactly is the case against?
+Who exactly was the case against?

 Both AT&T Inc. and AT&T Corp.
 AT&T Inc. is the new name of SBC Communications, which acquired AT&T Corp. in November 2005.
 At closing, a wholly owned subsidiary of SBC merged with and into AT&T Corp., and thus AT&T Corp. became a wholly owned subsidiary of SBC.
-SBC adopted AT&T, Inc. as its name following completion of its acquisition of AT&T Corp.
+SBC adopted AT&T Inc. as its name following completion of its acquisition of AT&T Corp.

-Why is the case against both AT&Ts?
+Why was the case against both AT&Ts?

 How many customers did AT&T have?